techsparksguru/data_ai_for_all/Readme.md

 ![TechSparks](Techsparks-TS-cloud-logo-new.png)
 # TOPIC
 - Introduction to Data Analysis with Pandas
-- This is basic level tutorial (intermediate and advanced will follow)
+- This is basic level tutorial, with visualization included

 # WHAT TO GET
-- Your laptop that can connect to internet and an html compatible browser
+- Your machine/laptop/desktop/tablet/phablet/notebook that can connect to internet and an html compatible browser
+- Registered and got user id to connect to our lab environment
-- Willingness to learn
+- Enthusiasm and willingness to jump in

 # STUDENT LAB
 ![Labs](techsparks_jupyterhub.gif)